vmanoharan/cs400-X-Team-12/x_team_style_guide.md

-# X-Team NN Style Guide
+# X-Team 12 Style Guide

 <brief description of your team's opinion or philosophy regarding Style Guides>